paralllax/hacker-blog/_posts/2020-01-29-LVM-Lab-Setup-With-VirtualBox.md

       /dev/sdb3                        lvm2 a--    4.64g  4.64g
     ```

 2. Next we will create a new volume group, it may be easier to think of it of more as a storage pool, partitions and other disks can be stitched together and added here.
 As a note, you should never mix the underlying datastores in volume groups.
-In other words, if you have a virtual disk /dev/sdb from one hard drive, and /dev/sdc from another, they should not go into the same voluem group as the filesystem will then write to different disks, and may have severe I/O issues.
+In other words, if you have a virtual disk /dev/sdb from one hard drive, and /dev/sdc from another, they should not go into the same volume group as the filesystem will then write to different disks, and may have severe I/O issues.
 You can add as many disks from the physical volumes as you would like.

     ```
     [terminal_blues@localhost ~]$ sudo vgcreate vglocal00 /dev/sdb1 /dev/sdb2 /dev/sdb3